brimdata/zed/docs/lake/design.md

 Data can be efficiently accessed via range scans composed of a range of values conforming to the pool key.

-A lake has a configured sort order, either ascending or descending and data is organized in the lake in accordance with this order.
+A pool key has a configured sort order, either ascending or descending and data is organized in the pool in accordance with this order.
 Data scans may be either ascending or descending, and scans that follow the configured order are generally more efficient than scans that run in the opposing order.